 We subscribe to a Minimal Vaccine Schedule and your puppy will come with it's age appropriate Distemper and Parvo vaccines.
 Puppies will also have age appropriate worming and a 7 week Health Check and fecal from our veterinarian.

 Puppies will be micro-chipped before leaving.
 Our puppies micro-chips come with a pre-paid lifetime enrollment.
-As the breeder we will stay on the puppies microchip as a secondary contact for the life of the puppy.
+As the breeder, we will stay on the puppies microchip as a secondary emergency contact for the life of the puppy.
 After the sale the primary microchip information will be transferred to the new owner.

-If at any time during the lifetime of your puppy you can no longer keep it, we require that the puppy/adult be returned to use.
-Our puppies can never be placed with any type of shelter, rescue or another family.
+If at any time during the lifetime of your puppy you can no longer keep it, we require that the puppy/adult be returned to us.
+Our puppies can never be placed with any type of shelter, rescue or another family or individual.
 They must come back to us and we will be responsible for re-homing them.

 In the past 10-15 years there has been a great trend towards grain free dog kibble.
 Even more recently it has been discovered that these grain free are kibbles are causing or increasing the risk of diet induced cardiomyopathy in dogs and cats.
-Due to this and because boxers are already at risk to heart issues, we require that your puppy NOT be feed any of these grain free kibbles.
+Due to this and because boxers are already at risk for heart issues, we require that your puppy NOT be feed any kibble which includes any form of peas, or potatoes in their ingredients.
 There are multitudes of good kibbles available to use with your boxer that are not grain free.
 Any feeding of grain free kibble nullifies the health warranty on our puppies.